esusslin/this_Bores_Me/README.md

 # Uploading an image with its location

-Contributing to thisBoresMe is as easy as uploading an image from your
+Contributing to thisBoresMe is as easy as uploading an image from your local photo collection, adding comments or titles (including #hashtags and @mentions of other users), and finally tagging the location of your post.

 #Hashtags